WELCOME to the Hole in the Wall!

 Throughout Austin’s turbulent cultural storms, it has remained the Austin music scene’s “go to” club for generations of beginner bands, established touring acts, and famous rock stars to throw back a few, have a laugh with the locals, and, as Hole in the Wall’s most revered regular Doug Sahm once said, “get down to the nitty gritty.”

-Lucinda Williams and Nancy Griffith played for tips in their early days.
+Lucinda Williams and Nanci Griffith played for tips in their early days.
 Beaver Nelson proposed to his wife from the stage.
 Ivan Neville sat in with the house band at a Last Waltz reenactment.
-Alejandro Escovedo reunited with his 80s glam band Buick MacKane.
-Trail of Dead played their Austin debut as a two piece and ended their set by scattering their borrowed gear on the sidewalk.
-Santa Claus even made a dramatic exit through the glass window after a karaoke number gone awry.
+Alejandro Escovedo reunited with his 80s glam band Buick MacKane. …and You Will Know Us By the Trail of Dead played their Austin debut as a two piece and ended their set by scattering their borrowed gear on the sidewalk.
+Santa Claus once made a dramatic exit through the glass window after a karaoke number gone awry.

-The Velvet Underground’s Sterling Morrison was a weekly resident guitarist in the late 70s.
-REM once stopped by to jam and take sidewalk snapshots under the most recognizable marquee this side of Vegas.
+Sterling Morrison of The Velvet Underground was a weekly resident guitarist in the late 70s.
+Members of REM once stopped by to jam and take sidewalk snapshots under the most recognizable marquee this side of Vegas.
 St. Vincent played a solo set amidst a tangle of misfiring effects pedals.
 Emmylou Harris ate popcorn at the bar.
-Natalie Portman shot a few serious games of pool.
-Quentin Tarantino heckled the band with obscure requests.
-John Stamos played some decent drums at a free for all Sunday night jam.
-Drew Barrymore and that “I’m a Mac” guy made out at a beat up picnic table in the former shotgun alley turned beer garden.
+Natalie Portman shot some pool.
+John Stamos played some decent drums at a free-for-all Sunday night jam.

-The stories could probably go on and on, until well after last call.
+The stories could go on until well after last call…